 Background:

-In the summer of 2003, a so-called “Ad Hoc Committee” consisting of Catalyst Paper Corp. (i.e., water licencee), government agencies, Cowichan Tribes and Cowichan Valley stewardship organizations was formed to consider and recommend seasonal lake storage and flow management protocols for the Cowichan River.
+In the summer of 2003, a so-called “Ad Hoc Committee” consisting of Catalyst Paper Corp. (., water licencee), government agencies, Cowichan Tribes and Cowichan Valley stewardship organizations was formed to consider and recommend seasonal lake storage and flow management protocols for the Cowichan River.
 A recommendation by this committee resulted in the Cowichan Valley Regional District becoming the host sponsor of a Cowichan Basin Water Management Plan, which was completed in March 2007.
 The primary goal of the Water Management Plan was to recommend long term (to the year 2031) water conservation objectives and strategies for the Cowichan Basin.

 The Ad Hoc Committee also recognized that an alternative forum was required to deal explicitly with fish and wildlife habitat restoration, enhancement and stewardship issues in the Cowichan Basin.
 The motivation for this new forum was linked to preparation of a Cowichan Recovery Plan (LGL Ltd. 2005) for the Cowichan Tribes’ Treaty Office.
 In effect, a new “Cowichan Stewardship Round Table” was needed to inform and help guide the recovery planning process, including setting priorities and schedules for habitat remediation and enhancement.

 Geographic Area: